kuzzleio/documentation/src/sdk-reference/index/create/index.md

 order: 200
 ---

-# Create
+# create

-Creates a new index in Kuzzle.
+Create a new index in Kuzzle

+## Signature
 [section=create]